 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The viticulture was already in this area of the Phoenicians established long before the turn of the century.
-The coming Romans called the newly conquered province Lusitania and brought their viticulture skills and vines With.
-After the Roman rule, however, viticulture then died a shadowy existence for many centuries.
-Until the end of the 1970s, Alentejo was known not for the wine, but mainly because of the vast wheat fields (hence referred to as "bread basket Portugal"), for the numerous olive trees and for the scattered in the wheat fields cork oak forests.
-More than half of world production cork comes from Portugal and by far the largest part of Alentejo.
+The winegrowing in this area was already by the Phoenicians founded long before the turn of the times.
+The coming Romans called the newly conquered province Lusitania and brought their wine-making knowledge and With.
+After the Roman rule, viticulture then lived a shadowy existence for many centuries.
+Until the end of the 1970s, Alentejo was not known for the wine, but mainly for the huge wheat fields (hence the "bread basket of Portugal"), for the numerous olive trees and for the cork oak forests scattered in the wheat fields.
+More than half of world production cork comes from Portugal and most of it comes from Alentejo.

 There are some huge wineries here with several hundred hectares of vineyards.
 Well-known producers are Cartuxa, Cortes de Cima, Herdade de Mouchão, Herdade do Esporão, João Portugal Ramos (Marqués de Borba, Vila Santa), José da Sousa (heard Fonseca ) and Quinta do Carmo (belongs to "Domaines Barons de Rothschild ").